-Excellence in clinical practice is an important component for promotion to non-tenure track Associate Professor in Department of Medicine.
-Examples of achievement in this area include but are not limited to founding faculty activities in the establishment of the College's clinical practice, providing measurable excellent clinical productivity and excellent patient care, developing newprograms and/or practice methods, demonstrating leadership in quality improvement/assurance or patient safety initiatives, and authoring of guidelines or quality reports and policies.
+Excellence in clinical practice is an important component for promotion to non-tenure track Associate founding faculty activities in the establishment of the College's clinical practice, providing measurable excellent clinical productivity and excellent patient care, developing newprograms and/or practice methods, demonstrating leadership in quality improvement/assurance or patient safety initiatives, and authoring of guidelines or quality reports and policies.
 Additionally, evidence of regional or national recognition of clinical accomplishments as demonstrated by attainment of a regional or national reputation as an authority in a clinical specialty (e.g. patient referrals from a regional national or international area) or for leadership in primary care is required.
-Organization of clinical services to provide asetting for medical education and/or a data base for clinical research will be considered.
+Organization of clinical services to provide a setting for medical education and/or a data base for clinical research will be considered.